ioggstream/draft-polli-resource-digests-http/draft-polli-resource-digests-http.md

 # Introduction

-Integrity protection for HTTP content is typically achieved via TCP or HTTPS [RFC2818].
+Integrity protection for HTTP content is multi layered and is usually achieved at across the protocol stack:
-However, additional integrity protection might be desirable for some use cases.
+TCP checksums and TLS record to name but some.

+The HTTP protocol does not provide means to protect the various message parts.
+Besides, it might be desirable to add additional guarantees to the ones provided by the transport layer (eg. HTTPS).
+This may be in order to:

+- detect programming errors and corruption of stored data;
+- address the need for the representation-data to remain unmodified throughout multiple hops;
+- implement signature mechanisms that cover the desired parts of an HTTP exchange;
-This might be for additional protection against failures or attack (see [SRI]), programming errors, corruption of stored data or because content needs to remain unmodified throughout multiple HTTPS-protected exchanges.
+- provide additional protection against failures or attack (see [SRI]).

 ## Brief history of integrity headers